frontenddogma/web-development-glossary/manuscript/c.md

 : A web page notification alerting and informing about respective site’s use of cookies.
 Cookie banners are common on European websites because of European regulations around the use of cookies.

 Cookie consent
-: The agreement to but also a term for the necessity for informing about the use of cookies (also known as a cookie consent form, or cookie banner).
+: The agreement to but also a term for the requirement for informing about the use of cookies (also known as a cookie consent form, or cookie banner).

 CoP
 : → Community of Practice